unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MIME

-like static-map but completely appending the requested resource to the docroot
+``help``: like static-map but completely appending the requested resource to the docroot

 static-skip-ext
 ***************